 If you do take a pain reliever, limit your use to twice a week.
 Taking these drugs too often can lead to rebound headaches.

-Some research suggests that topical menthol — peppermint’s active ingredient — may help soothe headaches by reducing inflammation and relaxing tight muscles.
+Some that topical menthol — peppermint’s active ingredient — may help soothe headaches by reducing inflammation and relaxing tight muscles.

 If you want to give it a try, gently massage two to three drops of peppermint oil into your forehead or temples.
 This oil can be safely applied without dilution, though you’re welcome to mix it with a carrier oil.

-If you regularly drink coffee or other caffeinated beverages, upping your water intake can help reduce your risk for related headaches.
+If you regularly drink coffee or other caffeinated beverages, upping your water intake can help for related headaches.

 Caffeine can make you urinate more, increasing the amount of fluid you lose.
 Too little fluid in your body can make your brain shrink in volume.